shahamed/rocFFT/docs/index.rst

 execution API, and the resulting data is written to the same buffer, overwriting the input data.
 With not in-place transforms, distinct output buffers are provided, and the results are written into the output buffer.

-Note that rocFFT may still modify the input buffer even if a transform is requested to be not in-place.
-Real-complex transforms in particular are more efficient if they can modify the original input.
+Note that rocFFT may overwrite input buffers on real inverse (complex-to-real) transforms, even if they are requested to not be in-place.  rocFFT is able to optimize the FFT better by doing this.

 Strides and Distances
 ---------------------